Destiny Herndon-De La Rosa: New Wave Feminists

-Herndon-De La Rosa founded anti-abortion group New Wave Feminists in 2004.
+Herndon-De La Rosa founded the group New Wave Feminists in 2004.
 The group promotes the consistent life ethic, opposing the death penalty, torture, and unjust war.
 The group is a member of the Consistent Life Network, a non-sectarian and non-partisan international network of organisations embodying this philosophy.

 While Herndon-De La Rosa and the New Wave Feminists are known primarily for opposition to abortion, she has also written on related subjects, such as an editorial published in The Dallas Morning News expressing opposition to calls for execution of Nikolas Cruz, and to the death penalty in general.

 In 2018, Herndon-De La Rosa expelled co-founder Kristen Walker Hatten from her position as vice president of New Wave Feminists after it was leaked that she was allegedly a white nationalist in the wake of the election of Donald Trump.
 She has also criticized the association between some anti-abortion campaigners and the presidency of Donald Trump, as well as campaigning tactics of the mainstream anti-abortion movement.

 In 2018, Herndon-De La Rosa traveled to Ireland to campaign against the repeal of the 8th Amendment, who gave a constitutional legal protection of the unborn and prohibition on abortion.
 The effort was ultimately futile as the Irish voted overwhelmingly to repeal it.

-In July 2019, New Wave Feminists organized a campaign of over fifty anti-abortion groups who took more than $133,000 in supplies and $72,000 in funds to immigrant respite centers on the Texas-Mexico border.
+In July 2019, New Wave Feminists organized a campaign of over fifty anti-abortion groups that took more than $133,000 in supplies and $72,000 in funds to immigrant respite centers on the Texas-Mexico border.
 Supplies focused on the needs of immigrant mothers and their children.

 In October 2019, Herndon-De La Rosa released a statement on social media announcing her personal and organizational intention to sever ties with Abby Johnson's "And Then There Were None" abortion opposition group.
 Her stated reason was Johnson's "blatantly racist statements" in a Twitter argument Johnson had with an African-American minister.

 In response to the 2022 U.S. Supreme Court ruling in Dobbs v.
-Jackson, which denied a federal right to abortion, Herndon-De La Rosa expressed concern about the people who would be left behind in the wake of anti-abortion laws, especially those in states that lack social and economic safety nets.
+Jackson Women's Health Organization, which denied a federal right to abortion, Herndon-De La Rosa expressed concern about the people who would be left behind in the wake of anti-abortion laws, especially those in states that lack social and economic safety nets.

 We’re not trying to defund Planned Parenthood.
 We’re not trying to overturn Roe.
 Our work actually isn’t going to change one bit if Roe is overturned because our whole point is not necessarily in regards to legality.
 It’s about the reality women are facing.
 I see leaders taking away options, but they’re not necessarily supplementing them with other options for women.